DataRecce/recce-documentation/docs/docs/get-started.md

 # Getting Started

 ## Prerequisites
-Recce requires that your dbt project has two [environments](https://docs.getdbt.com/docs/environments-in-dbt) to compare.
-For example, one for production and another for development.
+Recce requires that your dbt project has two separate [environments](https://docs.getdbt.com/docs/environments-in-dbt) that refers to different [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas).
+For example, one for production with prod schema and another for development with dev schema.

+For most data warehouses, Recce can get your schema from your dbt artifacts.

-Prepare two targets with separate [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas) in your dbt profile.
-Your `profiles.yml` might look something like this:
+However, if you use duckdb, you need to prepare two targets with separate schemas in your dbt profile.Your `profiles.yml` might look something like this:

 ```yaml
 jaffle_shop: